itsmejatins/Java-Music-Web-Application-Refactoring-and-Extension-Sismic/README.md

 # Music - Project 1

-Welcome to the first project!
-This project on the Music app by Sismics.
+This project is on the Music app by Sismics.
 The original repository can be found [here](https://github.com/sismics/music).

 **Do not modify this README.
 Use the [docs](/docs/) directory for anything you might want to submit**